vishnux/Alberta-Human-Trafficking-Data-Portal-Project/README.md

 The analysis will examine the following characteristics:

 * Actual incidents of Human Trafficking
-* Rate of human trafficking per 100,000 population
+* Rate of Human Trafficking  per 100,000 population
 * Percentage change in the rate of Human Trafficking
 * Number of unfounded incidents reported